Trails, Safari’s and Beaches

 A gentleman is escorted onto the beach in a beach wheelchair

-The National Council of and for Persons with Disabilities in partnership (NCPD) with the Department of Environmental Services, offers persons with severe physical Mobility Impairments the opportunity to gain access to certain beaches, by obtaining a permit from DEAT.
+The National Council of and for Persons with Disabilities (NCPD) in partnership with the Department of Environmental Services, offers persons with severe physical Mobility Impairments the opportunity to gain access to certain beaches, by obtaining a permit from DEAT.

 How it works: